CyberMiles/blog/content/post/20191028-mainnetupgrade-en.md

 categories: ["en"]
 ---

 Two Third (2/3) of all CyberMiles Validators have voted on 28th of October, 2019 to agree on the proposal to upgrade the MainNet software to v0.1.10-beta.
-The CyberMiles Foundation and CyberMiles validators have voted to perform an upgrade to the MainNet software at block height 2875555, which is approximately between 12:00-14:00 (GMT+8) on Oct 30th 2019.
+The CyberMiles Foundation and CyberMiles validators have voted to perform an upgrade to the MainNet software at block height 2875555, which is approximately between 4:00-6:00 am (UTC) on Oct 30th 2019.

   The upgrade addresses the following issues: